Isa bin Tarif: Ruling the Qatar Peninsula

-After helping Shaikh Mohamed in ousting Shaikh Abdulla from rulership of Bahrain in 1843, Shaikh Isa Bin Tarif and his tribe Al Bin Ali decided to move to the town of Al-Bida (known today as Doha) and re-established it after the removal of the Al-Sudan Tribe from it.
-In Al-Bida, Shaikh Isa Bin Tarif built a wall to the sea from both the East and West.
-In Al-Bida, Shaikh Isa Bin Tarif was its chief, which at that time meant that he was the Shaikh of Qatar since power was centralised in Al-Bida after it has been transformed from Zubarah, the original homeland of the Utub, Isa Bin Tarif's tribe.
+After helping Shaikh Mohamed oust Shaikh Abdulla from the rulership of Bahrain in 1843, Shaikh Isa Bin Tarif and his tribe Al Bin Ali moved to the town of Al-Bida (known today as Doha) and re-established it after the removal of the Al-Sudan Tribe from it.
+In Al-Bida, Shaikh Isa Bin Tarif built a wall to the sea from both the east and west.

 1847 Battle of Umm Suwaya and his death

-The town of Fuwayrit frequently visited and its affairs interfered with by the ruler of Bahrain, Mohammed bin Khalifa.
-In 1847, Isa became convinced that Mohammed wanted to bring the nearby town of Zubarah under his control so he could prevent future attacks on Bahrain from being launched from the coast of Qatar.
+The ruler of Bahrain, Mohammed bin Khalifa frequently visited the town of Fuwayrit and interfered with its affairs.
+In 1847, Isa became convinced that Mohammed wanted to bring the nearby town of Zubarah under his control to prevent future attacks on Bahrain from being launched from the coast of Qatar.

 The deposed ruler of Bahrain, Abdullah bin Ahmed bin Khalifa, lived in Qatar during this period.
 After garnering support from the Wahhabis of Najd, he threatened to occupy Bahrain.
 Isa pledged allegiance to Abdullah and offered to assist him.
-This prompted Mohammed bin Khalifa to write a letter to Captain William Lowe, captain of the East India Company's naval squadron, in November.
-Captain Lowe responded to the letter by requesting Mohammed to refrain from hostilities at sea, and warned that any vessels found being used for war would be seized.
+In November Mohammed bin Khalifa wrote a letter to Captain William Lowe of the East India Company's naval squadron.
+Lowe responded to the letter by requesting Mohammed to refrain from hostilities at sea, and warned that any vessels found being used for war would be seized.
 Mohammed retorted by blaming Isa and Abdullah for creating a warlike atmosphere.
 On 7 November 1847, Isa and his deputy jointly wrote to Samuel Hennell describing their suspicions of Mohammed's plan to invade the north-east coast of Qatar.

 Intent on defending the coast from Bahraini intervention, Isa and Mubarak bin Ahmed arrived in Fuwayrit with 400 troops in the first week of November.
 Mohammed retorted by sending 7 small ships and 20 battils and advancing towards Fuwayrit by way of Zubarah.
 As the tensions worsened, the British dispatched several naval ships to blockade Al-Bida and wrote warning letters to Isa, Abdullah and Mohammed.
 Shortly after, Ali bin Khalifa landed on the coast of Al Khor with 500 Bahraini troops under his command.
 The Bahraini forces were accompanied by the governors of Al-Hasa and Qatif.
 The forces of Isa and Mubarak bin Ahmed numbered 600 troops.

 The decisive battle took place on 17 November near Fuwayrit.
 Isa's forces were defeated after he and eighty of his men were killed.
 After proclaiming victory, Mohammed sent his warships to attack and demolish Al-Bida, and relocated most of its inhabitants to Bahrain.